jhammerberg/qbSat-v2/README.md

-This is the repository for **qbSat v2!** if you are looking for version one, switch to that branch! qbSat v2 is a simplified version of the project in an effort to make it more simple and less expensive.
+This is the repository for **qbSat v2!** if you are looking for version one, switch to that repository! qbSat v2 is a simplified version of the project in an effort to make it more simple and less expensive.
 # qbSat
 (This is just an open source repository of this project.
 If you're missing something try looking through that google drive folder!)